• Nigel Patrick Melville, Ph.D. MS ECE

 Human-Centric Futures in the 4IR

-Business transformations required to leverage machine affordances such as enhanced decision making, interaction, generativity, and extensible resource sharing to generate value while avoiding and minimizing damage.
+Business transformations required to leverage key AI affordances of expansive decision making, creativity automation, intermachine teaming, and human-machine collaboration to generate value while avoiding and minimizing damage.

 Information Systems & Environmentally Sustainable Operations